emanuelen5/kitchen-timer/docs/functionality.md

 #### Timers Indicator
 The left-most column of LEDs is reserved for indicating how many timers are currently running.
 For example, if there are 5 LEDs on, that means that there are 5 timers running.
 The Active Timer is identified in the Timers Indicator as the blinking LED.

+#### Hour Indicator
+In the case that the amount of time being counted is over 60 minutes, the top pair of digits becomes hours and the bottom pair minutes.
+To indicate that this is the case, the Hours Indicator lights up.

 ### Bars View
 The Bars View shows the status of each timer in relationsip to the others as a horizontal bar diagram.
 In the same way as in the Timer View, the left-most column is the Timers Indicator, and the blinking LED is the Active Timer.